FTSE 100 gains as miners, strong earnings support - NewsBreak

 FTSE 100 gains as miners, strong earnings support

-Jan 12 (Reuters) - London's FTSE 100 ended higher on Wednesday, led by mining and oil giants following a global rally in risk assets, while a slew of positive earnings updates including a forecast lift from supermarket group Sainsbury's also aided the mood.
+(Reuters) -London’s FTSE 100 ended higher on Wednesday, led by mining and oil giants following a global rally in risk assets, while a slew of positive earnings updates including a forecast lift from supermarket group Sainsbury’s also aided the mood.

-The blue-chip index (.FTSE) gained 0.8%, with heavyweight metal miners BHP Group (BHPB.L), Glencore (GLEN.L), Antofagasta (ANTO.L) and Anglo American (AAL.L) jumping about 3% on hopes of more economic support in China, the world's top metal consumer.
-METL/
+The blue-chip index gained 0.8%, with heavyweight metal miners BHP Group, Glencore, Antofagasta and Anglo American jumping about 3% on hopes of more economic support in China, the world’s top metal consumer. [.SS] [METL/]

-Sainsbury's (SBRY.L) gained 3.1% after it raised its full-year profit forecast by at least 9% following stronger-than-expected food sales over Christmas, even though it fell short of its stellar 2020 festive performance. read more
+Sainsbury’s gained 3.1% after it raised its full-year profit forecast by at least 9% following stronger-than-expected food sales over Christmas, even though it fell short of its stellar 2020 festive performance.

 “Sainsbury’s is sliding down the value chain to appeal to cost-conscious shoppers,” said Sophie Lund-Yates, an equity analyst at Hargreaves Lansdown.